srvk/DiViMe/docs/source/WCEtool.md

 There are two basic ways to use the current tool:

 1) An out-of-the-box version that can be used directly on any speech data , and
 2) An adapted version, where the WCE system is first adapted to data provided by the user, and then performs more accurately on similar data.
+NOTE: This version is going to be obsolote, as the DiViMe will move on to using language-independent syllable count estimation instead of word ount estimation.

 In practice, out-of-the-box variant provides only syllable count estimates for the input data, while the adaptation mode can be used to re-train the system to provide meaningful word count estimates in any language or other data domain.
 These two operation modes are detailed further below.